kilfour/QuickMGenerate/README.md

 Makes sure that every generated value is unique.

 When asking for more unique values than the generator can supply, an exception is thrown.

+Multiple unique generators can be defined in one 'composed' generator without interfering with eachother.

 ###Casting Generators.